 A look at the patio out back of Joe’s.
 Courtesy of Joe’s Cafe.

-By 2013 the cafe was painted with its distinctive orange exterior to complement the booths inside.
-One thing that hasn’t changed is the old school lunch counter which may date back to when Ethel first turned the spot into a cafe in 1942.
-The cafe is open 363 days per year including Thanksgiving.
-It continues to thrive in its familiar home of the last 66 years.
-Joe’s offers more than just friendly conversation and the opportunity for a free meal by a generous customer, it’s recognized as one of the best cafes in town.
+By 2013, the cafe was painted with its distinctive orange exterior to complement the booths inside.
+The old-school lunch counter, however, remained and may even date back to the days when Ethel first opened her small cafe in this building in 1942.
+It still provides neighbors and workers a steady option that is open 363 days per year, including Thanksgiving.
+While Joe is long gone, the cafe continues to thrive in its familiar home of the last 66 years.
+It offers more than just friendly conversation and the occasional free meal from a generous customer — it’s recognized as one of the best cafes in town.

 Please feel free to comment to share your thoughts and memories.